 What Temperature Should I Set My Thermostat in the Summer Season?

 Boiler temperature setting can be challenging when wanting to be comfortable and cost-effective.
-Saving energy with an efficient heating system will keep the heating bills low and reduce your carbon footprint.
+Saving energy with an efficient heating system will keep the heating bills low.
+Plus, help reduce your carbon footprint.

-In most UK homes and commercial buildings, more than 40%/50% of the electricity bill is the result of central heating boiler temperatures and air-conditioning.
+In most UK homes and commercial buildings, more than 40-50% of the electricity bill is the result of central heating boiler temperatures and air-conditioning.
 This may be due to the fact, more than 70% of UK homes heat their homes twice a day by altering the central heating boiler temperature settings.

 What Temperature Should I Set My Boiler in Winter?